- 1 Definition

 Two important vaccines

-influenza vaccine (given annually) and pneumococcal vaccine (Vaccine against pneumonia taken every 7-10 years) are "dead vaccines".
-(Exception: Flu vaccine like nasal spray, Fluenz Tetra, is "live vaccine").
+influenza vaccine (given annually) and pneumococcal vaccine (Vaccination against pneumonia is taken every 7-10 years) are «dead vaccines».
+(Exception: Influenza vaccine as a nasal spray, Fluenz Tetra, is a «live vaccine»).
 Both vaccines reduce the risk of life-threatening pneumonia.
-The vaccines are recommended, inter alia, by:
+Vaccines are also recommended according to European recommendations (EULAR 2019; Furer V) including by:

 - Age over 65 years